aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/mouseevent/clientx/_index.md

 ---
 title: MouseEvent.ClientX
 second_title: Aspose.SVG for .NET API Reference
-description: MouseEvent property.
+description: MouseEvent ClientX property.
 The horizontal coordinate at which the event occurred relative to the viewport associated with the event
 type: docs
 weight: 50
 url: /net/aspose.svg.dom.events/mouseevent/clientx/